chan0park/NormVio/README.md

 # Reconstructing the Original Dataset Used in the Paper
 Due to privacy concerns, we only release a redacted version of NormVio, which has texts of comments and posts removed.
 The released data contains a collection of posts and comments and their Reddit IDs.
 You can reconstruct the original data using the provided IDs.
 We also provide a script that will check if the comments or posts are still in the PushShift data dump and recover.
 You can simply follow the steps listed below:
-- download the redacted zip file from the google drive folder above and then unzip it
+- download the redacted zip file from the google drive folder above and then unzip it.
+Place it under `data/processed/`
 - set up an environment (for example, make a new virtualenv environment and run `pip install -r requirements.txt`)
 - first, go to src/config.py and make sure you fill out your Reddit API info into these entries: `PRAW_CLIENT_ID`, `PRAW_CLIENT_SECRET`, `PRAW_USERNAME`, `PRAW_PW`
 - Run `python src/restore_from_redacted.py --path_data DOWNLOADED_REDACTED_DATA --path_save SAVE_PATH -v`.
 Note: you can also set `--mod_original_comment` to reconstruct the original comments from moderators left at the time of moderation.